ubigby/passwd/README.md

+# pass-utils

+## Description

-# Utilities for managing accounts and passwords
+Utilities for managing accounts and passwords wriiten python 3.The account information is stored in databases using sqlite.

 ## Tasks
 - userdel delete a user account